A lower bound for the Milnor number of vector fields: Introduction

-and $\mu(X_t,p_i^t)$ denotes the Milnor number (equivalently, the Poincar\'e--Hopf index) of $X_t$ at the isolated singular point $p_i^t$.
-Since the quantity in \eqref{dpnm} may depend on the chosen deformation, the following question naturally arises:
+where $ A_{\W}:=\bigl\{p_i^t\in\sing(X_t)\mid p_i^t\to\W\text{ as }t\to0\bigr\},$ and $\mu(X_t,p_i^t)$ denotes the Milnor number, equivalently the Poincar\'e--Hopf index, of $X_t$ at $p_i^t$.
+Although the value in \eqref{dpnm} depends on the deformation, Theorem~\ref{theorem2} establishes a uniform lower bound determined by the embedded contribution along $W$.
+Equivalently, it answers the following question affirmatively:

+The case of a positive-dimensional singular set requires arguments that do not arise in the isolated case.
+If $X$ has an isolated zero, finite determinacy reduces the local study to a finite jet, and the Milnor number is the multiplicity of that zero.
+If, however, $\sing(X)$ contains a positive-dimensional component $W$, a perturbation may produce several isolated singularities near $W$.
+These singularities may move within a fixed neighbourhood of $W$, coalesce with $W$ as the parameter tends to zero, or contribute on the hyperplane at infinity after projective compactification.
+The problem is therefore to determine and control the total contribution of the singularities converging to $W$.

-This article was motivated by the work of Soares, who in \cite{MGS} established sharp upper bounds for the Poincar\'e--Hopf index of a holomorphic vector-field germ $X:(\C^n,0)\to(\C^n,0)$ with an isolated zero at the origin.
-A key ingredient in Soares' approach is $\mathcal K$-equivalence: the germ $X$ is replaced (up to $\mathcal K$-equivalence) by a polynomial vector field $Y$ of a suitable degree $k$, still having an isolated zero at $0\in\C^n$.
-Since the Poincar\'e--Hopf index is invariant under $\mathcal K$-equivalence, one has $\mathcal I_0(Y)=\mathcal I_0(X)$.
+Soares \cite{MGS} established sharp upper bounds for the Poincar\'e--Hopf index of a holomorphic vector-field germ $X:(\C^n,0)\to(\C^n,0)$ with an isolated zero at the origin.
+His proof uses $\mathcal K$-equivalence to replace $X$ by a polynomial vector field $Y$ of suitable degree, still with an isolated zero at $0\in\C^n$.
+Since the Poincar\'e--Hopf index is invariant under $\mathcal K$-equivalence,